Submarine Squadron 15 holds Change of Command

 Commander, Submarine Force, U.S. Pacific Fleet (COMSUBPAC) Rear Adm.
-Frederick Roegge was the guest speaker for the ceremony and discussed the importance of submarine forces in Guam.
+Daryl Caudle was the guest speaker for the ceremony and discussed the impact and importance of submarine forces in Guam.

-Roegge presented Grimes with a Legion of Merit for his impressive leadership of the Navy’s only forward-deployed submarine squadron.
+Caudle presented Schappert with a Legion of Merit for his dedicated leadership of the Navy’s only forward-deployed submarine squadron and acknowledged his tremendous efforts.

-Grimes thanked the men and women of SUBRON 15 for being instrumental to SUBRON 15’s accomplishments throughout his tenure.
+Schappert thanked the men and women of SUBRON 15 for being instrumental to the submarines’ accomplishments throughout his tenure.

-Schappert praised Grimes for the squadron’s success and thanked him for turning over a great command.
+Poe praised Schappert for the squadron’s success and thanked him for turning over a great command.
 He discussed his excitement for the years ahead.

-SUBRON 15 is located at Polaris Point, Naval Base Guam in Santa Rita, Guam, and consists of four Los Angeles-class attack submarines.
+COMSUBRON 15 is located at Polaris Point, Naval Base Guam in Apra Harbor, Guam, and consists of four Los Angeles-class attack submarines.
 The squadron staff is responsible for providing training, material and personnel readiness support to these commands.
 Also based out of Naval Base Guam are submarine tenders USS Frank Cable (AS 40) and USS Emory S. Land (AS 39).
 The submarines and tenders are maintained as part of the U.S. Navy's forward-deployed submarine force and are readily capable of meeting global operational requirements.